tupol/spark-utils/README.md

 Major library redesign
 - Building with JDK 17 targeting Java 8
 - Added test java options to handle the JDK 17
+- Cross compile Scala 2.12 and 2.13
-- Build with Spark 3.2.x
+- Build with Spark 3.2.x and tested against Spark 3.x
 - Removed the `spark-utils-io-pureconfig` module
 - Added configuration module based on [PureConfig]
 - `DataSource` exposes `reader` in addition to `read`